 (Autonomic Dysfunction after Mild Traumatic Brain Injury Brain Sci.
 2017 Aug)

-Your immune system function may also change after a mild head impact (post concussion); known as “immuno-excitotoxicity.” (from the book: The Craniocervical Syndrome and MRI : Smith, F.W.
+Immune system function may also change after a mild head impact (post concussion); known as “immuno-excitotoxicity.” (from the book: The Craniocervical Syndrome and MRI : Smith, F.W.
 (London), Dworkin, J.S.
 (Melville, NY)).
 In other words, you could become sensitive to things that you weren’t sensitive to before.

-Most children who get a concussion have not gone to the ER (emergency room)(1).
+Most children who get a minor concussion have not gone to the ER (emergency room)(1).
 As stated above, mild concussions do not generally cause positive findings on MRI or CT scan.
 Mild traumatic brain injury (mTBI) is “the invisible injury.”

-Second Impact Syndrome / Second Concussion Syndrome
+Second Impact Syndrome – Second Concussion Syndrome

 Second concussion syndrome or second impact syndrome is when another mild head impact follows the original one.
 It’s one concussion on top of another.
-Without resolving some of the effects though cranial work, or functional neurology treatment, the damage is cumulative.
+Without resolving some of the effects though cranial treatment, or functional neurology treatment, the damage is cumulative.
 CTE (chronic traumatic encephalopathy) is the condition of pro football players who couldn’t function years after multiple hits to the head.
 We want to prevent CTE, and help with concussion recovery, by helping your brain to reboot.

-A functional neurology doctor can determine if your child has signs of mild concussion, and help certain aspects to resolve.
+A functional neurology doctor can determine if your child has signs of mild concussion, and help certain aspects of it to resolve.
 Don’t rely on cognitive testing alone.
 There are subtle signs that we observe in our mild concussion evaluation showing the subtle nuances of mild concussion and brain malfunction.
 When our evaluation shows the signs of mild concussion we can proceed with the correct mild concussion treatment.

 Have Questions?